-- A. Consistently and wholeheartedly practice the teachings of the Seventh-day Adventist Church. - B. Maintain loyalty to the Seventh-day Adventist Church and its aims and ideals for education. - C. Recognize Adventist teaching as a ministry.
-D. Recognize the inherent value of each individual. - D. Demonstrate no discrimination or partiality to anyone due to race, color, gender, disability, and social position. - E. Strive for excellence in teaching methods and techniques. - F. Give to fellow educators: - 1.
-Encouragement and moral support, refraining from making derogatory comments. - 2.
-Respect for delegated duties and responsibilities. - 3.
-Respect for lines of authority. - G. Give support to students by: - 1.
+- A. Maintain loyalty to the Seventh-day Adventist Church and its aims and ideals for education. - B. Consistently practice the teaching of the Seventh-day Adventist Church. - C. Recognize the teaching ministry of Adventist education. - D. Respect the inherent value of each individual, regardless of race, color, sex, disability, and social position. - E. Give support to fellow educators by: - 1.
+Providing encouragement and moral support. - 2.
+Refraining from making derogatory comments. - 3.
+Respecting delegated duties, responsibilities, and lines of authority. - F. Give support to students by: - 1.
 Reflecting the kind, compassionate character of Christ in words and actions. - 2.
 Seeking opportunities to help them grow in their relationship to Christ. - 3.
 Recognizing the obligation to meet promptly and faithfully all professional appointments with classes, with individuals, and with groups. - 4.
 Cultivating friendly, professional relationships. - 5.
-Avoiding undue familiarity or the appearance of impropriety. - 6.
+Avoiding undue familiarity or impropriety, or the appearance of impropriety. - 6.
 Providing students a forum to express their views and giving them the assurance of careful and objective consideration of their opinions. - 7.
 Holding in professional confidence student's private ideas, needs, weaknesses, and failures. - 8.
-Refraining from discussing one's personal problems with students. - H. Give support to the school by: - 1.
+Refraining from discussing one's personal problems with students. - G. Give support to the school by: - 1.
 Demonstrating loyalty through observance of its policies, rules and procedures. - 2.
 Participating in its activities and programs. - 3.
 Accepting and carrying such responsibilities as may be assigned. - 4.
-Refraining from the discussion of confidential information with students, parents/legal guardians, or other unauthorized persons. - 5.
-Enrolling their children (who are not "special needs" students) in Seventh-day Adventist Schools.
+Refraining from the discussion of confidential information with unauthorized persons. - 5.
+Enrolling their children in Seventh-day Adventist Schools.
+Exceptions must be approved by the conference board of education.